oldnomad/udotool/src/udotool.md

 **UDOTOOL_DEVICE_ID**
 :   If set, this environment variable overrides default emulated device ID.
  This value can be overridden by a command-line option.

+**UDOTOOL_QUIRKS**
+:   If set, this environment variable contains quirk flags to set on or off.
+ This value can be overridden by a command-line option.

 # SEE ALSO